Latest: Park Service to cull part of Grand Canyon’s bison herd

 BACKSTORY

 In 2003, drought drove a herd of bison into Grand Canyon National Park from the adjacent Kaibab National Forest, where they had been imported in the 1930s to crossbreed with cattle.
-State-permitted hunts kept the herd under 200, but as its usual range dried up, the huge animals sought greener pastures, wallowing in North Rim riparian areas and damaging archaeological sites.
+State-permitted hunts kept the herd under 200, but as its usual range dried up, the huge animals sought greener pastures on the North Rim, wallowing in riparian areas and damaging archaeological sites.
 Park managers, worried about impacts to land and visitors, sought to remove the unwanted herd (“Bison arrive in Grand Canyon uninvited”, HCN, 4/28/03).

 FOLLOWUP